-The Lacan Circle of Melbourne, founded in 2003, is a professional organization dedicated to the training of psychoanalysts, the continuing education of clinicians and the pursuit of fundamental research in the Lacanian orientation.
+The Lacan Circle of Australia (previously the Lacan Circle of Melbourne) was founded in 2003 as a professional organisation dedicated to the training of psychoanalysts, the continuing education of clinicians and the pursuit of fundamental research in the Lacanian orientation.
+At its foundation, membership and activities of the LCM were based largely in Melbourne.
+Over time, and especially recently, members have joined from around Australia and overseas, to the point where, today, the Lacan Circle’s reach is both national and international.

-Through the contributions of its members it provides the three components of analytic training: study, supervision and personal analysis.
-Seminars, study days, cartels and conferences continue the teaching and research essential to the vitality of psychoanalysis in the Lacanian tradition.
+Through the contributions of its members the Lacan Circle provides the three components of analytic training: study, supervision and personal analysis.
+Seminars, reading groups, cartels, special events, presentations and conferences continue the teaching and research essential to the vitality of psychoanalysis in the Lacanian tradition.

 As an affiliate of the New Lacanian School (NLS), one of seven schools of the World Association of Psychoanalysis (WAP), the Circle is part of an international community of psychoanalysts and scholars promoting study, teaching and research in the field of Lacanian psychoanalysis.
 While the primary focus of the Lacan Circle is the clinical field of psychoanalysis, it fosters links with cognate fields – philosophy, literature, studies of religion, the arts, the study of society – with the aim of discerning and understanding the diversity of human life and contemporary forms of modes of enjoyment.